canonical/maas/docs/physical-zones.rst

 Applications
 ------------

-Since you run your own MAAS, its availability zones give you more flexibility than those of a third-party hosted cloud service.
+Since you run your own MAAS, its physical zones give you more flexibility than those of a third-party hosted cloud service.
 That means that you get to design your zones and define what they mean.
-Below are some examples of how availability zones can help you get the most out of your MAAS.
+Below are some examples of how physical zones can help you get the most out of your MAAS.

 Using Zones for Fault Tolerance ...............................

-If you are concerned about availability of services you deploy through MAAS, an availability zone could be on one power supply, or it could be an entire data centre location, or an area of your network that is unlikely to suffer problems when another zone experiences an outage.
+If you are concerned about availability of services you deploy through MAAS, a physical zone could be on one power supply, or it could be an entire data centre location, or an area of your network that is unlikely to suffer problems when another zone experiences an outage.

-For example, you might roll out separate instances of the same web application into different availability zones of the same MAAS, and either load-balance between them or keep one as a warm stand-by.
+For example, you might roll out separate instances of the same web application into different physical zones of the same MAAS, and either load-balance between them or keep one as a warm stand-by.
 If one zone suffers a power loss, is cut off from the internet, or is affected by a natural disaster, the other instance of your application may still be available in the other zone, and